On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Introduction

-In the asymptotic sense, the quantity of interest is the tuple of the limiting mixed strategies of both players, also referred to as the last-iterate (e.g. in~\citet{daskalakis2018last}). \citet{bailey2018multiplicative} discovered the following surprising property of the last iterate: When the players in a two-player zero-sum game compete against each other with the popular multiplicative weights update algorithm with certain learning rates, which constitutes a popular no-regret algorithm, then their resulting mixed strategies drift away from any interior NE --- in fact, they drift towards the boundary of the strategy space.
+In the asymptotic sense, the quantity of interest is the tuple of the limiting mixed strategies of both players, also referred to as the last-iterate (e.g. in~\citet{daskalakis2018last}). \citet{bailey2018multiplicative} discovered the following surprising property of the last iterate: When the players in a two-player zero-sum game compete against each other with the popular \emph{multiplicative weights algorithm} (which satisfies the no-regret property), then their resulting mixed strategies drift away from any interior NE --- in fact, they drift towards the boundary of the strategy space.
 This intriguing result is derived in an environment where players can play what we term \textit{telepathic strategies}, i.e. player $1$ can observe the exact mixed strategies used by player $2$, and vice versa.
 However, in the traditional repeated game setting, players can only observe the \emph{realizations} of the opponent's mixed strategies.
 One would only expect the oscillation problem to be exacerbated by the ensuing stochastic feedback.

 The natural question that arises is whether these \textit{last-iterate oscillations} are a specific property of the family of multiplicative weights algorithms, or a fundamental consequence of the no-regret property itself.
 This paper provides substantial evidence that it is the latter, by showing that last-iterate oscillation occurs for a broad, generic class of asymptotically optimal no-regret algorithms in the traditional repeated game setting (where players only observe realizations of each other's mixed strategies, not the mixed strategies themselves).
 In this ``non-telepathic'' scenario, we show that the ensuing stochasticity in realizations is one of the critical ingredients underlying the last-iterate oscillation.
-Our results suggest that no-regret learning strategies possess certain intrinsic properties by which the two notions---no-regret and convergence of the limiting mixed strategies---inherently conflict with one another.
+Our analysis is not limited to explicit algorithms or family of algorithms, and suggests that last-iterate oscillation can arise as a fundamental consequence of the optimal-no-regret requirement (as well as a few other technical conditions, which we specify shortly).
+In other words, \emph{the notions of optimal-no-regret and convergence of the limiting mixed strategies may inherently conflict with one another.}